alantheprice/es6-import/README.md

-# A client side importer that may eventually provide much of the functionality of es6 imports.
+# A client side importer that provides most of the functionality of es6 imports.

 Welcome to es6-import a small library for using es6 imports without the need for a server-side transpiler.